dapr/docs/daprdocs/content/en/operations/monitoring/tracing/supported-tracing-backends/jaeger.md

 type: docs
 ---

-Dapr currently supports the Zipkin protocol.
-Since Jaeger is compatible with Zipkin, the Zipkin protocol can be used to talk to Jaeger.
+Dapr supports the Zipkin protocol.
+Since Jaeger is compatible with Zipkin, the Zipkin protocol can be used to communication with Jaeger.

 ## Configure self hosted mode

 ### Setup

 The simplest way to start Jaeger is to use the pre-built all-in-one Jaeger image published to DockerHub:

 ```bash
 docker run -d --name jaeger \